mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      7. Select “template is ready” on the first option.
 In “specify template” menu, select “upload a template file”.
      8. Browse the filesystem, and select the "codepipeline-cf-template-with-merge.yml" CloudFormation template under the “templates” directory of the cloned framework code.
 Assuming no syntax errors, click next.
      9. For the stack name, enter something descriptive, like: <project>-<service> (e.g., mozdef-ef-zoom, see the example image below for steps 9 through 13).
-     10. For stack parameters, enter the values decided in "Getting Started" Step 2.
+     10. For stack parameters, enter the values decided in :ref:`Getting Started` Step 2.
         * For service, enter your <service> name that you determined earlier.
         * For environment, choose “dev”, "staging", or "prod" according to the environment you are working out of.
-        * For helper bucket, enter the name of the S3 bucket created previously (created in the last step of `Steps in the AWS Console` section) that houses the merge lambda code.
+        * For helper bucket, enter the name of the S3 bucket created previously (created in the last step of :ref:`Steps in the AWS Console` section) that houses the merge lambda code.
         * In the TOKEN_ARN field, you'll need to enter your token arn to correctly map the IAM permissions for this resource.
      11. An S3 utility bucket will be created for AWS CodePipeline to store artifacts.
 The bucket name will match the parameters you created for your stack name in step 8 and the environment in step 11 (e.g., <stackname>-<environment>-utility)
      12. For GitHub configuration:
         * Enter the name of the Github repo housing the code, in the following format: `owner/repository/branch`.
-        * For the token reference, enter the name you determined in step 4 of `Getting Started`.
+        * For the token reference, enter the name you determined in step 4 of :ref:`Getting Started`.
 This way the template will be able to find the secret (Github token) stored in AWS Secrets Manager.
      13. For CodeCommit configuration:
         * Enter the name of the codecommit repo created in step 1, and the branch to monitor for changes and trigger rebuilds of the deployment.
 For our example we used zoom, “mozdef-ef-zoom/master”.
         * Enter the name of the directory that has configuration data for the pipeline (default: config).